Information for

 Unlike embryo donation, neither egg nor sperm (gamete) donation procedures result in the birth of a child.
 Embryos are established entities which, given “appropriate conditions”, can lead to the birth of a child.
 According to Canadian law, embryos represent more than sperm and egg (gamete) but less than a living child because “appropriate conditions” are still required.

 Embryo donation is not surrogacy.
-In a surrogacy arrangement, an agreement is made for a woman to carry a pregnancy on behalf of the intended parents.
-The surrogate may or may not have any genetic link to the child she is carrying, but is considered the birth mother when a child is born.
-With embryo donation, donors relinquish all rights to the embryo and resulting child after the legal agreement has been signed.
-The recipient carries the embryo to term and becomes the delivered child’s birth mother.
+In a surrogacy arrangement, an agreement is made for a person with a uterus to carry a pregnancy on behalf of the intended parents.
+The surrogate may or may not have any genetic link to the child they are carrying but is considered the birth parent when a child is born.
+With embryo donation, the donor(s) relinquish all rights to the embryo and resulting child after the legal agreement has been signed.
+With embryo donation, a recipient carries the embryo to term and becomes the delivered child’s birth parent.

 Embryo donation differs from infant adoption because:

-- Embryo donation involves a medical procedure to transfer genetic tissue (the embryo) created by 2 parties (the donors) to a recipient.
-If successful, a child is born to the recipient mother.
-Since she gives birth to the child, she is considered the birth mother and legal parent of the child.
+• Embryo donation involves a medical procedure to transfer genetic tissue (the embryo) created by 2 parties (the donors and/or the gamete providers used by the donors) to a recipient.
+If successful, a child is born to the recipient.
+Since the recipient gives birth to the child, they are considered the birth and legal parent of the child.

-- Adoption is a process that involves the legal transfer of parental rights and responsibilities from the birth mother to the adopting couple.
+• Adoption is a process that involves the legal transfer of parental rights and responsibilities from the birth parent(s) to the adopting individual or couple.
 Consent for adoption cannot be given until after the birth of the child.

-- Canadian law accords a lesser legal status to embryos than that of children.
-Accordingly, the term “donation” therefore is used for the sake of clarity.
+• Canadian law accords a lesser legal status to embryos than that of children.
+Accordingly, the term “donation” is used for the sake of clarity.

 Yes.
 If a pregnancy is achieved using one of the donated embryos and others still remain, they can be used at a later date in pursuit of future pregnancies.